CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 it from your environment, like you would with `PATH`:
 `process.env["MY_VARIABLE"]`.

+You can, for example, inject the NODE_ENV variable to define it at "production".
+It is not currently set on our machimes, because we need to build the project first.
+Beware, devDependencies do not get fetched if NODE_ENV=production.

 ## Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.